google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 posts, upload photos, and interact with each other.

-If performance is indeed a foundational aspect of the user experience, it should be no surprise that it plays a significant role in the success of any online venture.
-High performing sites will engage users, and retain them.
+If performance is indeed a foundational aspect of the user experience, it should be no surprise it plays a significant role in the success of any online venture.
+High performing sites will engage and retain users.
 Here are some case studies of how high performance web sites have helped companies retain users and boost engagement.

 - [Pinterest rebuilt pages for performance, focusing on improving a custom metric called User Perceived Wait Time, which measured the time between the start of a